RM550/Learn-Python-with-Reyan/02_object_oriented_programming/08_type_annotations/readme.md

-# 📌 Python Type Annotations Guide 🐍
+# 📌 Python Type Annotations  🐍

 ## 🚀 Introduction
 Type annotations in Python help improve code readability, catch potential bugs early, and assist with static analysis tools.
 They were introduced in **PEP 484** and became widely used in Python 3.5+.